Employee wellness: 8 steps to launching a best-in-class programme

 HR professionals tend to spend a lot of time on the procedural tasks that keep employees ticking over and less time helping them to excel – on both a professional and a personal level.

 As a result, programmes to improve employee wellness have typically been considered a nice-to-have, rather than an employer’s duty.
 But the more we’ve explored the topic, the more evidence has surfaced about the positive correlation between employee wellness and business performance.

 By improving employee wellness, you don’t just reduce absenteeism, they increase engagement, performance and retention too.
-But to get these results, we need to think beyond purely physical fitness: the best programmes also cater for employees’ financial, emotional, and mental wellness.
+But to get these results, we need to think beyond purely physical fitness: the best employee assistance programmes also cater for employees’ financial, emotional, and mental health.